This article on how to have a simultaneous orgasm originally appeared on Blood + Milk.

 What is a simultaneous orgasm?

 At its most basic, a simultaneous orgasm is when you and your partner experience orgasm at the same time.
-In common use, it refers to this happening during penis-in-vagina intercourse (PIV).
+In its more common use, it refers to this happening during penis-in-vagina intercourse (PIV).

 Why is it such a big deal?

-Many of us were raised on a diet of romcoms and romance novels, where the cis, hetero couple reaches their peak at the same time.
-It’s what we were taught to expect, what we were told is normal.
+Many of us were raised on a diet of romcoms and romance novels, where the cis, hetero couple reaches their peak at the same time (thankfully, this is starting to change!).
+It’s what we were taught to expect, what we were told is “normal.”